Pizzan8t0r/Note--taker/README.md

 # Note Taker

 An application called Note Taker that can be used to write and save notes.
-The app uses an Express.js back end and will save and retrieve user generated note data from a JSON file.
+The app uses the Express.js framework which will save and retrieve user generated note data from a JSON file.
-The code was pushed up to heroku to host the application its cloud
+The code was pushed up to heroku to host the application on its cloud

 ## Built With